- 1 What is debt consolidation?

 What is debt consolidation?

-Debts can be consolidated by taking out a loan to pay off a wide variety of existing liabilities such as personal loans, debt from store or credit cards, or catalogue payments.
-Whilst a consolidation loan will not erase your debt, it will transfer what you owe to a different credit account with the newly borrowed funds being used to pay off existing creditors.
+Debts can be consolidated by taking out a loan to pay off a wide variety of existing liabilities such as personal loans, store or credit cards, or catalogue payments.
+Whilst a consolidation loan will not erase what you owe, it will transfer what you owe to a different credit account with the newly borrowed funds being used to pay off existing creditors.

 Who is eligible?